Table of Contents:

 In addition to identifying unauthorized resellers, you can use monitoring tools to make sure the dealers in your supply chain are following your MAP policy.
 This makes distribution contract management easier.
 With continuous monitoring, you’ll know when a seller goes against your policy.
 You can act quickly and maintain your pricing power in the market.

-You now have two types of alerts to take action with: unauthorized sellers and authorized sellers that are selling below MAP.
+You now have two types of alerts to take action with unauthorized sellers and resellers and authorized sellers that are selling below MAP.
 The last step is to notify these parties in the right way.
 You don’t want to send a cease and desist letter to a legitimate seller and possibly harm the relationship, after all.
 With a legitimate company, you can let them know you’re aware they are selling under MAP and outline the steps you’ll take to enforce that if they don’t comply.

 On the other hand, let’s say you found unauthorized sellers who did not sign a MAP policy agreement with you.
 This is where cease and desist notices come in.
 Also, if they are selling your products as “New,” you can make a case to Amazon (or another platform) that new products require your warranty, but since the seller is unauthorized, they can’t offer the warranty.
-This can give you another way to remove the listing and solve the issue.
+This can give you another way to stop unauthorized sellers, remove the listing and solve the issue.

 The purpose of a vendor tracking and monitoring solution is to make it easier to have healthy relationships with your distributors and to notify and remove unauthorized listings quickly.
 No one has time to manually sift through new listings on dozens of platforms, which is why an automated solution is necessary.
 With the Red Points online distributor compliance platform, you can take advantage of machine learning and AI to uncover all sellers of your products online, whether legitimate or not.